oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 For a comprehensive guide on setting up and using the chatbot via the command line prompt, including the full code, installation requirements, detailed steps, and usage examples, please refer to the [CommandLineInterface](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/tree/main/CommandLineInterface) folder.
 This resource will provide you with everything you need to get started with the CLI version of the chatbot.

 - **Graphical User Interface (GUI)**:
-For a comprehensive guide on setting up and using the chatbot via the command line prompt, including the full code, installation requirements, detailed steps, and usage examples, please refer to the [GraphicalUserInterface](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/GraphicalUserInterface) folder.
+For a comprehensive guide on setting up and using the chatbot using Graphical User Interface, including the full code, installation requirements, detailed steps, and usage examples, please refer to the [GraphicalUserInterface](https://github.com/oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/blob/main/GraphicalUserInterface) folder.
 This resource will provide you with everything you need to get started with the CLI version of the chatbot.